osohq/oso/docs/more/faq.rst

 Who builds and maintains oso
 ----------------------------

-oso is built by oso!
+oso is built by `oso <https://www.osohq.com/company/about-us>`_!
 We are headquartered in New York City with engineers across 3 time zones, and we are hard at work on new features and improvements.
 If you have feedback or ideas about how we can make the product better, we would be delighted to hear from you.
 Please feel free to reach out to us at :email:`engineering@osohq.com`.